• Home

 2. Balance Blood Sugar

-Many women are taught to eat a whole grain bagel or cereal for breakfast with skim milk along with some fruit or juice in order to be thin
+Many women are taught to eat a whole grain bagel or cereal for breakfast with skim milk along with some fruit or juice in order to be thin.

-It might make you thin but it also makes you starving by 10 am and searching for a snack
+It might make you thin but it also makes you starving by 10 am and searching for a snack.

-The same thing happens in the afternoon when that healthy whole grain turkey sandwich and diet yogurt leaves you in a lurch
+The same thing happens in the afternoon when that healthy whole grain turkey sandwich and diet yogurt leaves you in a lurch.

 Does a 3 pm run for Frappuccinos or fro-yo sound familiar?

-This chronic roller coaster of blood sugar highs and lows can activate stress hormones that are actually catabolic to our tissues including the gut lining, lungs,
+This chronic roller coaster of blood sugar highs and lows can activate stress hormones that are actually catabolic to our tissues including the gut lining, lungs, and brain.

 When these protective barriers become worn down, it over activates the immune system creating chaos where the body gets confused and attacks itself as is the case with Hashimoto's or basically any autoimmune condition.